When Magda fled Kyiv in May 2022, she left behind more than just her home.

 Rebuilding her life

 For Magda, this support system has helped her and her family to rebuild their lives in the UK.
-Today, she is now support worker for a Ukrainian community organisation, assisting other refugees and their sponsors.
+Today, she is now a support worker for a Ukrainian community organisation, assisting other refugees and their sponsors.
 While it's a world away from her film industry career, Magda finds the work deeply rewarding.
 "I like when people are smiling and happy," she says.

 After recently welcoming a new daughter, Magda is feeling hopeful about the future with her family, as she says: "Here a lot of dreams come true.
 We waited for our second child for 10 years and here in the UK, it's realised."